 That’s how long it takes to brine your chicken with the buttermilk method.

-This method has a lot of great benefits because the acid in the buttermilk tenderizes the chicken, making it very delicious.
+This method has a lot of great benefits because the acid in the buttermilk tenderizes the chicken, making it very delicious, tender and juicy.

 - Also Read: How to Tenderize Steak with Salt